sagemath/binary-pkg/README.md

     git clone https://github.com/sagemath/binary-pkg.git
     cd binary-pkg
-    make bdist-sage-linux     # If you are on Linux make bdist-sage-osx       # If you are on OSX ls dist/                  # Built binaries will be in this directory
+    make bdist-sage-linux     # If you are on Linux make bdist-sage-macos     # If you are on macOS ls dist/                  # Built binaries will be in this directory

 Edit `sage.yaml` if you want to build something else than the current